neil323423/waves/Security.md

 ## Why?

-Hosting multiple versions of Waves can codt a lot and i do **NOT** have the money for that.
+Hosting multiple versions of Waves can cost a lot and i do **NOT** have the money for that.
 If you want a old version of Waves you can self host.

 ## Support